NHS Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For NHS Data Breach

 While it’s possible for medical data breach claims to arise because of an NHS cyber-attack or inadequate computer or network security leading to a data hack, most cases are caused by human error.

 While the GDPR regulations are relatively new, staff should be fully trained on when and why they can share your personal data with others.
 As explained earlier, your personal information cannot be shared without your prior agreement.
-If it is, you could be entitled to seek compensation.
+If it is, you could be entitled to seek compensation because of an NHS data breach.

 Examples of how the NHS could breach data rules include: